-- (1) Required Courses: Introduction to Health Systems and Health Policy (PHS 500); Systematical Approach to Achieving Health (INT D 501); Fundamentals of Public Health (PHS 505); Population Health Research Methods: Qualitative and Participatory Approaches (PHS 540); Population Health I: Determinants of Health (PHS 541); Population Health I: A Multicultural Perspective (PHS 544). - (2) Elective Courses: At least one other course, chosen by the student in consultation with the student's supervisory committee, is required.
-Possibilities include courses from other programs in the Department of Public Health Sciences or elsewhere in the University.
+- (1) Required Courses: PHS 500, 505, 540, 541, 544 and INT D 501 - (2) Elective Courses: At least one ★3 elective (approved by the department).
+Possible electives include courses from other programs in the Department or elsewhere in the University.
 Students are expected to participate in the non-credit Graduate/Departmental seminar series.